Donald Trump and anti-immigrant graffiti hit Windsor Spanish-language school

-Jeanne Acuna, principal of Cali Calmecac Language Academy, said a custodian arrived about 6 a.m.
-Monday morning and found graffiti on buildings, walls, doors, garbage can lids and elsewhere.
-Aside from the phrase about the wall, a reference to the Republican presidential nominee’s plans to prevent immigrants from coming to the country illegally, the rest of the graffiti involved Trump’s name painted in various spots, Acuna said.
+Jeanne Acuna, principal of Cali Calmecac Language Academy, said a custodian arrived about 6 a.m. and found graffiti on buildings, walls, doors, garbage can lids and elsewhere.
+Aside from the phrase about the wall, a reference to the Republican presidential nominee’s plans to prevent immigrants from coming to the country illegally, the majority of the graffiti involved Trump’s name painted in various spots, Acuna said.

 About 75 percent of the more than 1,100 students at the dual immersion school, which serves kindergarten through eighth grade and teaches in both Spanish and English, are Latino, according to Acuna.

 “This is going straight to little kids.
 The janitor tried his best to get as much of it covered as he can in the morning, but the kids still saw it, and they’re really rattled by it,” she said.
 “They feel violated.
 They feel threatened by it, because it could be something that violates their parents, or affects their family.
 It’s a really ugly feeling.”